bedrocksystems/BRiCk/doc/sphinx/evaluation.rst

 `seq a b` means that the temporaries in `a` must be destroyed *before* the temporaries in `b`.
 `par a b` means that the temporaries in `a` and the temporaries in `b` are destroyed in an interleaved manner [#parallel-destruction]_.

-The meaning of these constructs is made precise by interpreting the syntax using |link:bedrock.lang.cpp.logic.destroy#interp|.
+The meaning of these constructs is make precise by interpreting the syntax using |link:bedrock.lang.cpp.logic.destroy#interp|.

 .. literalinclude:: ../../theories/lang/cpp/logic/destroy.v
    :start-after: (* BEGIN interp *)